fermyon/developer/content/spin/serverless-ai-tutorial.md

 {{ blockEnd }}
 {{ blockEnd }}

-### Fetching Supported AI Models
+### Supported AI Models

+Fermyon's Spin and Serverless AI currently support:
+- Meta's open source Large Language Models (LLMs) [Llama](https://ai.meta.com/llama/), specifically the `llama2-chat` and `codellama-instruct` models (see Meta [Policy Requirements](#policy-requirements) section above.
+- SentenceTransformers' [embeddings](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) models, specifically the `all-minilm-l6-v2` model.

+### Model Optimization

+The models need to be in a particular format for Spin to be able to use them (quantized, which is a form of optimization).
+The official download links for the models (in non-quantized format) are listed in the previous section.
+However, for your convenience, the code examples below fetch models which are already in the special quantized format.

+### Application Structure

-Next, **from within the application directory (alongside our `spin.toml` file), we create the appropriate folder structure (depending on which model we want to use) and then fetch the pre-trained AI model for our application:
+Next, from within the application directory (alongside our `spin.toml` file), we need to create the appropriate folder structure (the code below demonstrates the variations in folder structure depending on which model is being used).
+Once the folder structure is in place, we then fetch the pre-trained AI model for our application:

-> Please note: downloading a model can take a few minutes.

 #### llama2-chat example download

+> Ensure you have read the Meta [Policy Requirements](#policy-requirements) before continuing to use Llama models.

 <!-- @selectiveCpy -->